JJ/granada-off/text/geekery.md

 building now, there was a tram depot for the railway line that made the trip to the Sierra, and by Sierra in Granada we mean Sierra Nevada, the sierra par excellence.
-That general area is also a crossoroad for that era.
+That general area is also a crossroad for that era.
 Pretty close, exactly at the other side of the axis of the machine, the big brown building held the tram warehouses, and perpendicular to the machine in the direction of the city center, the first power plant in Granada was built in 1891 or